Samsung Bixby Voice: How to set up and use the Galaxy S8 assistant

+Update 9/18/17: Samsung will finally let users turn off the side button so it doesn't open Bixby Home when accidentally pressed.
+See our Bixby tips section for how to do it.

 It’s been a long time coming, but Bixby has finally found its voice.
-Samsung is gearing up to push out the final piece of its AI package, Bixby Voice, to all Galaxy S8 phones.
-Before long, millions of people will be saying, “Hi Bixby” to summon the new assistant.
+Samsung has begun pushing out the final piece of its AI package, Bixby Voice, to all Galaxy S8 phones in more than 200 countries and territories.
+Before long, millions of people will be saying, “Hi Bixby” to summon the new assistant—though Bixby still only supports English and Korean despite the worldwide rollout.

-I had a chance to test an early version of Bixby Voice, and there’s actually quite a bit you can already do with it.
+While we might not need another AI assistant on our phones, Bixby is actually a pretty good companion to Google Assistant.
 It’s a little slow on the trigger at times, but I was impressed with how well it was able to understand me.
-Still, Bixby isn’t quite a clone of Google Assistant or Siri.
-Samsung’s AI is more servant than smartie pants, carrying out tasks that would normally require numerous steps.
-So let’s see what it can do:
+And Bixby isn’t a clone of Google Assistant or Sir eitheri.
+Samsung’s AI is more servant than smartie pants, carrying out phone tasks that would normally require numerous steps.
+Here's everything you need to know to get started:

 Setting up Bixby Voice